kim-hansu/kim-hansu.github.io/_posts/2024-05-04-NewPublicationRPJ.md

 **Originality/value** – To the best of the authors’ knowledge, this study is the first paper to design an aircraft seat leg structure manufactured with metal additive manufacturing using a rigorous topology optimization approach.
 The resultant design reduces mass and part count compared to a reference design and is verified with respect to real-world aircraft certification requirements.

-**Keywords** – Aircraft seat leg, Structural airworthiness certification, Metal additive manufacturing, Topology optimization, Build volume, Part decomposition, Build orientation
+**Keywords** – Aircraft seat leg, Structural airworthiness certification, Metal additive manufacturing, Topology optimization, Build volume, Part decomposition, Build orientation.